fredgibbs/fredgibbs.github.io/courses/historiography/schedule.md

 ### 11: Interlude?
 - _PoH_, 107-126.
+- Discussion of assignment due Tuesday

 ## Week 5

 ### 16: Giambattista Vico (1668-1744)
 - _PoH_, 127-167.
+{% include alert.html class='danger' title='The Intro Guide' text="
+Comment on your first impressions.
+Can freshmen learn the BASICS of historiography from this?
+Can this be a way of helping students to reimagine history?
+What needs to be improved?
+(There is an overwhelming amount to be improved, so the assignment here is kind of stating the obvious---but it's an important first step.)
+"%}

 ### 18: Enlightenment
 - _PoH_, 168-200.